Volume Licensing FAQ

 - If any of the previous conditions are not met, CLP licenses are transferred as TLP.
 Points are deducted from the original purchasing CLP.
 No points are awarded to the recipient, regardless of whether they are a CLP member.

-Adobe allows CLP and TLP program members to order a current-version license but use a prior version as long as the customer already owns a license of the prior version.
-Qualifying members can contact Adobe Customer Service to request access to a previous version of perpetual licenses via ESD (if available) up to one version back.
-The program member must follow all guidelines of the current-version EULA.
+Adobe allows CLP and TLP program members to order a current-version license, but use one version back as long as the organization already owns a license of the prior version.
+Qualifying members can contact Adobe Customer Care to request access to a previous version of perpetual licenses via ESD (if available) up to one version back.

 Members with cloud-based subscription products have access to previous versions through the Creative Cloud Packager.